-On boot, MicroPython EPS8266 port executes \boot.py script from internal frozen modules.
+On boot, MicroPython EPS8266 port executes boot.py script from internal frozen modules.
 It mounts filesystem in FlashROM, or if it's not available, performs first-time setup of the module and creates the filesystem.
 This part of the boot process is considered fixed, and not available for customization for end users (even if you build from source, please refrain from changes to it; customization of early boot process is available only to advanced users and developers, who can diagnose themselves any issues arising from modifying the standard process).

 Once the filesystem is mounted, boot.py is executed from it.
-The standard version of this file is created during first-time module set up and by default starts up a WebREPL daemon to handle incoming connections.
-This file is customizable by end users (for example, you may want to disable WebREPL for extra security, or add other services which should be run on a module start-up).
+The standard version of this file is created during first-time module set up and has commands to start a WebREPL daemon (disabled by default, configurable with webrepl_setup module), etc. This file is customizable by end users (for example, you may want to set some parameters or add other services which should be run on a module start-up).
 But keep in mind that incorrect modifications to boot.py may still lead to boot loops or lock ups, requiring to reflash a module from scratch.
+(In particular, it's recommended that you use either webrepl_setup module or manual editing to configure WebREPL, but not both).